ethereum-optimism/optimism/specs/deposits.md

 #### Ecotone L1Block upgrade

 The L1 Attributes Predeployed contract, `L1Block.sol`, is upgraded as part of the Ecotone upgrade.
-The version is incremented to `1.2.0` and several new storage slots are used for:
+The version is incremented to `1.2.0`, one new storage slot is introduced, and one existing slot begins to store additional data:

 - `blobBasefee` (`uint256`): The L1 basefee for blob transactions.
-- `blobBasefeeScalar` (`uint256`): The scalar value applied to the L1 blob base fee portion of the L1 cost.
+- `blobBasefeeScalar` (`uint32`): The scalar value applied to the L1 blob base fee portion of the L1 cost.
-- `basefeeScalar` (`uint256`): The scalar value applied to the L1 base fee portion of the L1 cost.
+- `basefeeScalar` (`uint32`): The scalar value applied to the L1 base fee portion of the L1 cost.

-Additionally, the `setL1BlockValues` function is deprecated and MUST never be called when the L2 block number is greater than the Ecotone activation block number. `setL1BlockValues` MUST be called on the Ecotone hardfork activation block.
+Additionally, the `setL1BlockValues` function is deprecated and MUST never be called when the L2 block number is greater than the Ecotone activation block number. `setL1BlockValues` MUST be called on the Ecotone hardfork activation block, except if activated at genesis.
 The `setL1BlockValuesEcotone` MUST be called when the L2 block number is greater than the Ecotone hardfork activation block.

 `setL1BlockValuesEcotone` uses a tightly packed encoding for its parameters, which is described in [L1 Attributes Deposited Transaction Calldata](#l1-attributes-deposited-transaction-calldata).